Lloyd Kahn: Green building

-Work in editing and publishing
+Editing and publishing

 Kahn next worked for Stewart Brand as Shelter editor for the Whole Earth Catalog.
-In 1970 Kahn published his first book, Domebook One, followed the next year with Domebook 2, which sold 165,000 copies.
+In 1970, Kahn published his first book, Domebook One, followed the next year with Domebook 2, which sold 165,000 copies.
 In 1971, he bought a half-acre lot in Bolinas, California, and built a shake-covered geodesic dome (later featured in Life magazine).
 After living in his dome for a year, Kahn decided domes did not work well: he stopped the printing of Domebook 2 and disassembled and sold his dome.
-He then went in search of other (non-dome) ways to build – across the U.S.A., Ireland, and England, and the book Shelter (1973) was the result.
+He then went in search of other (non-dome) ways to build, writing Shelter (1973) about his findings.
+As of 2020, Shelter (1973) has sold around 300,000 copies.

 During the next two decades, Shelter Publications produced a series of fitness books, including Bob Anderson's Stretching (which has sold three million copies and is in 31 languages), Galloway's Book on Running by Olympian Jeff Galloway, and Getting Stronger by legendary bodybuilder Bill Pearl.
 From 1997 to 2015, Shelter Publishing also produced StretchWare, software by Bob Anderson that reminds you to stretch at your computer.

 In 2004, Kahn published Home Work: Handbuilt Shelter.
 Home Work summarizes the best of his work over the past 30 years photographing buildings and interviewing builders, and includes numerous buildings directly inspired by the book Shelter.
 The Septic Systems Owner's Manual, first published in 2000, was extensively revised in 2007.
 In 2008 Shelter Publications published the first English translation of Brazilian architect Johan van Lengen's The Barefoot Architect: A Manual on Green Building.
 Also in 2008, Kahn authored Builders of the Pacific Coast.
 Kahn authored a photo book about tiny houses, titled Tiny Homes: Simple Shelter published January 2012.
 Kahn's newest book is Tiny Homes on the Move published in April, 2014.

-In keeping with his fitness theme, Kahn, at the age of 76, continued to surf, paddle board, and skateboard (longboard).

-Photography

 In 2016, Kahn had a solo exhibition of his photography, Lloyd Kahn: Driftwood Shelters, curated by Jennifer Gately at the Bolinas Museum.